observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 In the case of our Java application, we need to download the OpenTelemetry Agent Jar and load it along side our application at start up.

-> 📝 **Note:** Take a note on which environment variables need to be set for the Java Agent to inject the correct bytecode so it collects all the telemetry we need.
+> 📝 **Note:** Take a note on which environment variables need to be set for injected OpenTelemetry SDK to correctly collect all the telemetry we need.

 ```Docker
 FROM eclipse-temurin:17